-HbA1c (glycosylated haemoglobin) is a measure of the amount of glucose attached to the body’s red blood cells; it is present in everyone.
+HbA1c (glycosylated haemoglobin) is a measure of the amount of glucose attached to the body’s red blood cells, it is present in everyone even non diabetics.
 It gives an indication of your blood glucose control over the last 3 months.

-Another important test checks for ketones, chemicals that show up in the urine and blood after the body breaks down fat for energy.
+This is another important test that checks for ketones, chemicals that show up in the urine and blood after the body breaks down fat for energy.

 ACCURACY OF HOME BLOOD SUGAR MONITORING